Healthy Peanut Butter Oatmeal Cookies

 Bake your peanut butter oatmeal cookies for about 13 minutes.
 Cool cookies completely, then enjoy the best healthy peanut butter oatmeal cookies ever!

 If you’re looking for an even easier peanut butter oatmeal cookie, try my 3 Ingredient No Bake Cookies or my Vegan Oatmeal Peanut Butter Cookie Bars.
+Or, for a more indulgent delight, try these Peanut Butter Chocolate Chip Cookies.

 Fresh-baked healthy peanut butter oatmeal cookies on a baking sheet with a bowl of peanut butter and oats